d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 we assume that both the training data and the test data are drawn *independently* from *identical* distributions (commonly called the i.i.d. assumption).
-This means that when whatever process samples our data has no *memory*.
+This means that the process that samples our data has no *memory*.
 The 2nd example drawn and the 3rd drawn are no more correlated than the 2nd and the 2-millionth sample drawn.